arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 /**
   Collects a complete window of vibration data for machine learning inference.
-  Maintains precise timing to match the trained model's sampling requirements and ensures data quality for accurate anomaly detection.
+  Maintains precise timing to match the trained model's sampling requirements and ensures data quality for accurate classification and anomaly detection.
 */
 void collectVibrationWindow() {
   unsigned long windowStart = millis();